Chris Lynn: North America

 In the 2018 Caribbean Premier League player draft he was bought by Trinbago Knight Riders.
 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Edmonton Royals in the players' draft for the inaugural edition of the tournament.
 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.

 In July 2020, he was named in the St Kitts & Nevis Patriots squad for the 2020 Caribbean Premier League.

+In 2023, he returned to GT20 Canada, playing for Montreal Tigers.
+He captained the team to the championship trophy, and finished the tournament with the most runs scored.

 Europe

 In July 2019, he was selected to play for the Edinburgh Rocks in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 Pakistan

 At 2018 PSL players draft, he was picked by Lahore Qalandars as their platinum pick.
 However, shoulder injury made him unavailable for the entire season.
 He was replaced by South Africa's Kyle Abbott.

 In December 2019, he was again drafted by Lahore Qalandars as their Platinum Category round pick at the 2020 PSL draft for the fifth season, played entirely in Pakistan for the first time.
-He was team's leading and overall the second highest runs-getter of the season, with 284 runs in 8 innings, including a knock of 113 not out (his best T20 score, until date) during team's last group stage match against Multan Sultans, which helped Qalandars to qualify for the play-offs for the first time in their history.
+He was the team's leading and overall the second highest runs-getter of the season, with 284 runs in 8 innings, including a knock of 113 not out (his best T20 score, until date) during team's last group stage match against Multan Sultans, which helped Qalandars to qualify for the play-offs for the first time in their history.